irinavito23/infolimp-ai/README.md

 # infolimp-ai
-Powered by AI LMS for infolimp.ru
+This service powered by AI for LMS on infolimp.ru